-We have made good progress on our six carbon pledges (see pages 43-44), which include science-based emission reduction targets and four specific pledges on how those reductions will be achieved.
+We have made good progress on our six carbon pledges (see page 74), which include sciencebased emission reduction targets and four specific pledges on how those reductions will be achieved.

 Pledge 1 is to reduce our scope 1 and 2 emissions by 42 per cent by 2030.
 We are on track to achieve this pledge although progress will not be linear year-on-year while we work to reverse the pressures that are driving growth in emissions.